Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Convolutional Quantum Alternating Ans a tze

-In this section, we show that the $S_n$-CQA ans{\"a}tze are dense in every $S_n$-irrep.
-This restricts universal quantum computation on $\operatorname{U}(d^n)$ to $S_n$-irrep blocks (Fig.\ref{SchurWeyl} $(b)$) because our ans{\"a}tze preserve $\operatorname{SU}(d)$ symmetry.
-This is of interest for three reasons: $(a)$ the density result indicates that $S_n$-CQA ans{\"a}tze is an universal approximator in PQP+ and it is the theoretical guarantee of our numerical simulations. $(b)$ Similarly to all above theorems, the result is still valid for qudits under $\operatorname{SU}(d)-S_n$ duality.
-We exhibit again the advantage of working with the symmetric group $S_n$ as there is no need to deal with complicated $\operatorname{SU}(d)$-generators in the proof. $(c)$ When changed from Young basis to computational basis, our results form a new proof to the universality of a broad class of QAOA ans{\"a}tze.
+We now present the main theoretical result of this paper: the $S_n$-CQA ans{\"a}tze approximate any unitary in any $S_n$-irrep decomposed from the system of qudits.
+This \emph{restricts} universal quantum computation on $\operatorname{U}(d^n)$ to $S_n$-irrep blocks (Fig.\ref{SchurWeyl} $(b)$) because our ans{\"a}tze preserve $\operatorname{SU}(d)$ symmetry.
+This is of interest for three reasons: $(a)$ the density result indicates that $S_n$-CQA ans{\"a}tze is a universal approximator in PQP+ proposed in \cite{Zheng2022PQC} and it is the theoretical guarantee of our numerical simulations. $(b)$ The result is valid for qudits under $\operatorname{SU}(d)-S_n$ duality and we show the advantage of working with $S_n$ as there is no need to deal with complicated $\operatorname{SU}(d)$ symmetry, generators in the proof. $(c)$ When changed from the Young basis to the computational basis, i.e., forgetting the $\operatorname{SU}(d)$ symmetry, our results form a new proof to the universality of a broad class of QAOA ans{\"a}tze. $(d)$ It is shown in a recent work \cite{MarvianSUd} that $\operatorname{SU}(d)$-invariant/symmetric quantum circuits with $d \geq 3$ cannot be generated by 2-local $\operatorname{SU}(d)$-invariant unitaries.
+With the focus on locality, we verify that $S_n$-CQA ans{\"a}tze can be built by 4-local $\operatorname{SU}(d)$-invariant unitaries and 4-locality is enough to generate any $\operatorname{SU}(d)$-invariant quantum circuit up to phase factors.

+Mathematically, we aim to show that the subgroup generated by $S_n$-CQA ans{\"a}tze is equal to the unitary group $\operatorname{U}(S^{\lambda})$ restricted to $S^{\lambda}$ decomposed from $V^{\otimes n}$.
+However, arguing directly on the level of the Lie group is complicated.
+Instead, we prove that the generated Lie algebra is isomorphic with the unitary algebra $\mathfrak{u}(S^{\lambda})$ restricted to $S^\lambda$.
+Then combining with some classical results from the theory of Lie group \cite{Kuranishi51,Yamabe1950} and the Okounkov-Vershik approach to $S_n$-representation theory \cite{Okounkov1996}, we complete the proof.
+We outline our results here and put all the proof details into the SM.